vanboxen/vanboxen.github.io/posts/Welcome file.md

 Go to the file with your favorite text editor and you will see a couple of lines already there.
 This comes by default and if you want to edit them later you can place a file inside the **archetypes** folder with the info that you want like tags, content, etc. Really depends on how are you going to use the page.

 Also, by default comes "draft = true" which means that you are creating a file that is a draft and is not going to be published.
-Either you can remove, comment or set it to true to make the page available.
+Either you can remove, comment or change it to true to make the page available.

+## Running HUGO locally